Phase Shift Method for Distance Measurements

 Although the phase shift is directly proportional to the time of flight, the term time-of-flight method should be reserved to case where one really measures a delay time more directly.

-As for an interferometer, the phase shift method involves an ambiguity regarding the measured distance, because with increasing distance the phase will vary periodically.
+As for an optical interferometer, the phase shift method involves an ambiguity regarding the measured distance, because with increasing distance the phase will vary periodically.
 However, the periodicity is much larger than in an interferometer, since the modulation frequency is much lower than the optical frequency.
-Also, the ambiguity can easily be removed, e.g. by measuring with two different modulation frequencies.
+Also, the ambiguity can easily be removed, e.g. by coming measurement results with different modulation frequencies.

 Compared with interferometers, devices based on the phase shift technique are less accurate, but they allow unambiguous measurements over larger distances.
 Also, they are suitable for targets with diffuse reflection from a rough surface.